maxgio92/notes/content/notes/program-execution-environment.md

 ## Frame pointer and the stack unwinding

-Personally I've read the name frame pointer than base pointer, but actually the frame pointer *is* the base pointer.
+I've read more often the name _frame pointer_ than _base pointer_, but actually the frame pointer *is* the base pointer.

 As already discussed, the name base pointer comes to the fact that is set up when a function is called and is pushed to the new stack frame, to establish a fixed reference (base) to access local variables and parameters within the function's stack frame.